PERRY COUNTY

 Millerstown

-The original station was on the east side of South Carlisle Street at Farmers Alley at GPS: 40.417324, -77.185317.
-It was a single-story station that predated to one listed below.
+New Bloomfield The original station was on the east side of South Carlisle Street at Farmers Alley at GPS: 40.417324, -77.185317.
+It was a single-story station that predated the one listed below.
+It was built in 1887 (Duncannon Record, 4-29-1887).

 Newport The original PRR combination station was on the north side of Walnut Street at 3rd Street at GPS: 40.478468, -77.132974.
 The old main line used to run down the middle of 3rd Street through town.
 After the new passenger station was built in 1908 on the new main line (which was built in 1905) along the river, this station became a dedicated freight station.